verus-83/web-otp/README.md

 This has well established distribution and an existing implementation by Safari.
 It is ergonomically simple (easy to adopt) and effective (reuses the privacy properties of autofill suggestions).

-However, to close the gap with the [tap-less android user experience](#prior-art), the declarative API ties ourselves to:
+While this doesn't seem at first **mutually exclusive** (and may be, in effect, collectively constructive), to close the gap with the [tap-less android user experience](#prior-art), the declarative API ties ourselves to:

 * form elements
 * the autofill permission model
 * the introduction of the concept of one time codes to users

-So, working backwards from where we want to be, the declarative autofill API wouldn't allow us to fully close the gap with the kind of experience that you'd find on [native apps](#automatic-ux).
+So, working backwards from where we believe we want to be, the declarative autofill API wouldn't allow us to fully close the gap with the kind of experience that you'd find on [native apps](#automatic-ux).

 ### Imperative API